Maronato/vue-toastification/README.md

 ## Deprecated options
 Due to some changes on Vue's transition system, `transitionDuration` has been deprecated.
 To change the duration of a transition, change or override the transition classes.

-## Nuxt and Vuex support
-Support for Nuxt and Vuex is still uncertain as their Vue 3-compatible versions have not been released yet.

 # Acknowledgements
 This project was heavily inspired by the beautiful [React Toastify](https://github.com/fkhadra/react-toastify) project and [other](https://github.com/shakee93/vue-toasted) [great](https://github.com/ankurk91/vue-toast-notification) Vue libraries.